How to get a home loan with a single income

 You may be able to cut thousands of dollars from your budget by buying a home in a regional area.
 Reducing the price you pay for a property could help you get the green light from a home loan lender, depending on your borrowing power.

-The latest ABS figures show that around 41% of Australians regularly work from home, so it may not be as necessary to buy a home close to your formal workplace, depending on your personal work arrangements.
+If you regularly work from home, it may not be as necessary to buy a home close to your formal workplace, depending on your personal work arrangements.

 The bottom line is that earning a single income doesn’t have to exclude you from buying property.
 It may take a little more effort, and perhaps involve some compromise, but getting a home loan on a single income is possible.
 Can a single person buy a house?
 Yes.